LennardZuendorf/project_habitusWIP/README.md

 The HABIT project will be a web app allowing you to track habits every day on the web.
 Want to start programming every single day?
 Workout 3 times a week?
 Or read one book a month?
 Then HABIT is for you.

 Habits supports a color mode, persitstant saving of habits (and bringing them back, when they are due), editing and deleting your habits.
+The newest release is @v1.0

+## Roadmap

+**short term topics:**
+- implemeting view for done habits
+- full test coverage
+- bugfixing, refactoring, cleanup

+**mid term topics:**
+- implementing custom icons for habits
+- implementing goal functions analog to habits

 ## Status (MAIN)